ABRAHAM-AH/MeXEE-402_MEXE-4101_GROUP-3_Practice-of-Data-Science-Using-MS-Excel-Part-1-2-3/README.md

 **TRUNC Function**

-Data Science Using MS Excel Part 3: Logical Functions (IF,AND,OR,NOT,XOR,ISBLANK,IFERROR,IFNA)
+Data Science Using MS Excel Part 3: Logical Functions (IF,AND,OR,NOT,XOR,ISBLANK,IFERROR,IFNA,COUNTIF,SUMIF)